 Atlantic Greenway Network

-Today, Miami Beach is a major tourist destination for travelers worldwide.
+Miami Beach is a major tourist destination for travelers worldwide.
 Its climate, beaches, culture and nightlife have made it a trend-setting hotspot for decades.
-Although the city is home to over 90,000 residents; during high season, the number of visitors reaches into the millions.The arterial roadways are highly urbanized corridors that experience thick volumes of traffic especially during fluctuations in population .
-Any corridor improvements or reconfigurations require large construction expenditures which result in event heavier congestion.
-Additionally most roadways do not offer bicycle lanes to promote alternative transportation and are often a safety hazard.
+Although the city is home to over 90,000 residents, during high season, the number of visitors reaches into the millions.
+The arterial roadways are highly urbanized corridors that experience heavy volumes of traffic, especially during fluctuations in population.
+Any corridor improvements or reconfigurations require large construction expenditures, which result in even heavier congestion.
+Additionally, most roadways do not offer bicycle lanes to promote alternative transportation and are often a safety hazard.

 To help offset congestion, the City of Miami Beach began the process of integrating its bicycle, pedestrian and greenway facilities into the Atlantic Greenway Network (AGN).
-The AGN is section of the larger East Coast Greenway Network, the nations longest connected bicycle and walking route.
-The East Coast Greenway is is approximately 3,000 miles of trails that connect the southernmost point of Florida to the state of Maine.
+The AGN is a section of the larger East Coast Greenway Network, the nation's longest connected bicycle and walking route.
+The East Coast Greenway is approximately 3,000 miles of trails that connect the southernmost point of Florida to the state of Maine.

-In Miami Beach the AGN network knits together elements of the city’s bicycle/pedestrian transportation system: the north-south Beach Corridors running parallel to the dunes, and the Neighborhood Trails that provide access to the beach, parks, schools, and the commercial, cultural and civic destinations.
-The AGN encourages and fosters the development of multi-modal transportation systems throughout the City including integration and connection to the existing and proposed transit systems; linkages to existing and proposed multi-modal transportation centers; and the creation of a network of safe transportation alternatives.
-The overall goal of the AGN is to provide seamless multi-modal connectivity along Miami Beach’s streets and greenways.
+In Miami Beach, the AGN network knits together elements of the city's bicycle/pedestrian transportation system: the north-south Beach Corridors running parallel to the dunes, and the Neighborhood Trails that provide access to the beach, parks, schools, and the commercial, cultural and civic destinations.
+The AGN encourages and fosters the development of multi-modal transportation systems throughout the City, including integration and connection to the existing and proposed transit systems; linkages to existing and proposed multi-modal transportation centers; and the creation of a network of safe transportation alternatives.
+The overall goal of the AGN is to provide seamless multimodal connectivity along Miami Beach’s streets and greenways.

 Learn More: